Digital Piano Basics, Part 1

 The sample rate determines how many times per second the sound will be measured.
 The sound must be sampled often enough to avoid missing changes that occur between sample times.
 This rate, in turn, depends on the frequency of the sound being sampled.
 The fundamental frequency of the highest note on the keyboard is 4,186 cycles per second, or hertz (Hz).
 But the overtones that accompany these fundamentals vibrate at multiples of the fundamental’s frequency, and must be properly recorded in order to accurately reproduce the tone.
 Fortunately, the inventors of the Compact Disc were well aware of this requirement, and long ago adopted the sampling rate of 44,100Hz for audio CD recordings.

 The other decision is how finely to measure at each of those 44,100 times per second.
-Just as we don't want to miss changes in the sound that occur between the times we measured it, we also can't afford to miss the details of those changes.
-In digital recording, this is called the bit rate, or, as recording pros call it, the bit depth.
-The higher the bit rate, the finer the detail that can be recorded.
+Just as we don’t want to miss changes in the sound that occur between the times we measured it, we also can’t afford to miss the details of those changes.
+In digital recording, this is called the bit depth.
+The higher the bit depth, the finer the detail that can be recorded.
 In computers, an 8-bit number represents up to 256 levels of detail, a 16-bit number can represent 65,536 levels, and a 24-bit number tops out at 16,777,216 levels.
 Once again, we will bow to the decision of the developers of the Compact Disc and go with the choice of a 16-bit number as our standard.

 What all of this means is that, under the audio-CD standard, every second of sound sampled is measured 44,100 times at a degree of detail that can represent up to 65,536 individual levels.
 This one second of sample information takes up just over 86 kilobytes (KB) of memory space.
 Because digital piano manufacturers do not release information about their sampling standards, there’s no basis for comparison with the audio-CD standard.
 However, the rates stated by developers of software pianos tend to be higher than this standard, so it’s reasonable to assume that some digital piano manufacturers may exceed these rates as well.